xfbs/tmux-rs/README.md

 - sendmsg in client to server causes SIGPIPE to be handled and exit control loop
 - TODO, noticed I flipped translation order of fields of args_parse struct. need to double check that all translations which use the initialization is correct
 - Window borders are incorrect
-- status command; junk after completed text; probably improperly terminated string
+- status command; junk after completed text; probably improperly terminated string improper command: statusB
+- prefix s causes a crash

 - redraw is broken with vim